Kevin Bearse

 Kevin Gerard Bearse (born November 7, 1965) is an American former professional baseball pitcher who played for the Cleveland Indians of Major League Baseball (MLB) for three games during the 1990 season.

 Amateur career

 Bearse attended Old Dominion University, and in 1984 he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 Bearse set Old Dominion and Sun Belt Conference records in strikeouts and complete games.
 In 1995, he was inducted into the school's athletics hall of fame.
-He was selected by the Indians in the 22nd round of the 1987 MLB Draft.
+He was selected by the Indians in the 22nd round of the 1987 MLB draft.

 Professional career

 He led the Carolina League with 22 saves for Kinston Indians.
 He recorded a spring training save for the Indians on April 2, 1989 with a hitless ninth inning against the Cincinnati Reds.
 He made his regular season debut for Cleveland the following season.

 Personal

-He currently is a Physical Education teacher at Marlboro Memorial Middle School in Marlboro, New Jersey.
+He currently is a Health and Physical Education teacher at Marlboro Memorial Middle School in Marlboro, New Jersey.
 He has worked there for 29 years.